viresh-ratnakar/exolve/README.md

 following conditions:
 - The state changes from "not fully filled" to "fully filled" OR
-- The state continues to be "fully filled" but the crossword contains solutions and the status of whether all solutions are all correct changes.
+- The state continues to be "fully filled" but the crossword contains solutions and the status of "Are all entries correct?" changes (from true to false or vice versa).

 The `detail` object in the custom event has the following fields set:
 ```